Chi-Iroh/PGN-Compressor/README.md

     </tr>
 </table>

-It means that castling is introduced by `\110\0`, and start of alternative moves by `\111\1`.
+It means that castling is introduced by `\110\0`, and start of alternative moves by `\111\0\1`.
-The following bits will vary according to the action (i.e. castling and start of comments begin with `\110`, but the rest is different).
+The following bits will vary according to the action (i.e. castling and promotion begin with `\110`, but the rest is different).

 ## Avoid using too many bits to lose some unused values

-To be as effecient as possible, NAGs will use the same 4 bits as castling.
+To be as efficient as possible, NAGs will use the same 4 bits as castling.
 If not, an extra bit would have been needed to represent a move (i.e. determine if it's a promotion, a queen move, or a NAG).
 It means `Qc7` (a queen move), which is currently introduced by 3 bits, would have needed an extra bit to represent the queen, because of NAGs.
 Indeed, there are 6 types of material (pawns and 5 kinds of pieces), 4 special "moves" (comments, alternative moves, castling, promotion).
 If we add NAGs, it is 11, and encoding it on 4 bits leaves 5 unused combinations, thus it's a significant loss.
 That's why I managed to use the 2 unused combinations (3 bits = 8 combinations - 6 material = 2 unused) for the special moves, and adding to them an extra bit isn't something to be worried about, as they're special they're less likely to happen than regular moves.